rrovetto/Orbital-Space-Ontology-Project/README.md

 The scope of each ontology will overalp--there will be a set of ontology terms shared among the subdomain ontologies.
 This set of classes will tentatively be placed in an ontology file to be imported as a core ontology for the others.

 ### Example Users
-* A planetary orbit visualization application by Dr.Daniel O'Neil, NASA MSFC.
+* A planetary orbit visualization application with NASA colleagues.

 ## Creator/Author/Developer
 Robert J. Rovetto